 7. In a different pan, add 1 tsp. olive oil.
 Stir-fry the scallion.
 Add Shao xing cooking wine and shrimps.
 Pour some small amount of broth.
 Stir until it gets a little bit dry out and turn off the fire.

-You should pick a real fresh shimps from the market.
+You should pick real fresh shrimp from the market.
 Press your finger on the meat.
 If you can feel the hard muscle that’s the one.
-Notice the fresh shrimps will have clear shell.
+Notice the fresh shrimps will have a clear shell.
 You can add Chinese kale at last.
 Then serve it with jasmine rice and seafood sauce on a side.